msqr/tidbits/tidbits/trunk/defs/docs/release/README.bin.txt

   http://<your server>:<port>/tidbits

-  where <your server> is the machine TidBits is running on (i.e. localhost) and <port> is the port the applicaiton server is listening on (i.e. for Tomcat this defaults to 8080).
+  where <your server> is the machine Tidbits is running on (i.e. localhost) and <port> is the port the applicaiton server is listening on (i.e. for Tomcat this defaults to 8080).

-  You should see the TidBits Setup Wizard page.
-The Setup Wizard will guide you through configuring the remaining TidBits options.
+  You should see the Tidbits Setup Wizard page.
+The Setup Wizard will guide you through configuring the remaining Tidbits options.